Ailing China dissident Liu's 'time limited', says family member

 "Liu Xiaobo is not just looking for a place to die free; he also wants to find a means of freeing his wife and brother," the source said.

+In a late Friday statement, the Shenyang legal bureau cited Liu's wife, Liu Xia, as saying she believed the hospital was doing all it could for her husband, thanked the medical experts and agreed to traditional Chinese medicine to help the treatment.

-Liu's wife Liu Xia has been under effective house arrest since her husband won the peace prize in 2010.
+Liu Xia has been under effective house arrest since her husband won the peace prize in 2010.

 Amnesty International told Reuters on Tuesday she had told Chinese authorities she wanted her husband to get treatment abroad.